bbauska/CS198.1x/readme.md

 Defense: Confirmations

-So how might Rustie protect himself from this?
+How might Rustie protect himself from this?

 Well, we know that Rustie only gets to keep his bitcoins if a transaction to him makes its way into the longest chain.